openhp/HeatPumpController/README.md

 {-Photo: T sensors with abbreviations and full names-}<br>
 {-Photo: RS485 and 12V power for display-}<br>
 {-Photo: all together-}<br>
+And one more: **remember about 230V inside!** Do not turn on the phase without need.<br>
+Have you ever recieved 230V with your hands?
+If yes - you know.
+If no - do not try.<br>
+Also, remember about animals and children, before installing permanently.<br><br>

 ## Sensors installation
 {-Photo: power wire + SCT013-}<br>